 Market Street is a north-south, major collector roadway that operates with a two-lane cross-section.
 The posted maximum speed limit is 50 km/h.
-Parking is permitted on both sides of the roadway north of the Study Area.
-Between Colborne and Dalhousie, Market Street remains an active right-of-way, but is mostly used as a pedestrian corridor.
+Parking is permitted on both sides of the roadway within the Study Area.

 Charlotte Street is a north-south, local roadway that operates with a two-lane cross-section.
 The posted maximum speed limit is 50 km/h.
 Parking is permitted on both sides of the road between Colborne Street and Dalhousie Street and limited to the west side north of Dalhousie Street.